Johnstown man sentenced in January chase that led to police weapon being discharged

 Chief Public Defender Maribeth Schaffer praised the efforts of the District Attorney's Office, which was represented by First Assistant Heath Long in the matter, for "getting down to the facts of the case."

-The incident occurred at the 500 block of Woodvale Avenue, where police were originally sent to on a reported "forced entry involving a firearm."
-The incident turned into a pursuit just after midnight near Clinton Street and Gautier Mills, according to Cambria County 911.
+The incident occurred at the 500 block of Woodvale Avenue, where police were originally sent on a reported "forced entry involving a firearm."
+The incident turned into a pursuit just after midnight near Clinton Street and Gautier Mill, according to Cambria County 911.

 Several parked vehicles were damaged, and a vehicle driven by the defendant became stuck on railroad tracks, police said.
 Hall-Huger then jumped into the Conemaugh River and ended up being rescued by Johnstown Fire Department, 911 officials said at the time.